ruby/www.ruby-lang.org/pt/news/_posts/2018-06-20-suporte-do-ruby-2-2-acabou.md

 ### Séries Ruby 2.3

-Currently in security maintenance phase.
-We will never backport any bug fixes to 2.3 except security fixes.
-If a critical security issue is found, we will release an urgent fix for it.
-We are planning to end the support of the Ruby 2.3 series at the end of March 2019.
 Atualmente em fase de manunteção de segurança.
 Nós nunca exportaremos quaisquer correções de bugs para a versão 2.3 exceto correções de segurança.
 Se um problema crítico de segurança for encontrado iremos lançar uma correção urgente para resolvê-lo.